lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 a Discipline and the ally is put into play by some means other than recruiting, use the normal version of the ally, if it is different than the superior.

-Ⓡ An ally ginore all "burn blood" effects entirely.
+Ⓡ An ally ignore all "burn blood" effects entirely.

 Ⓡ There is no limit to an Ally's life (if some effect gives an Ally more life than it started with, the excess does not drain off).